 2. Can be accessed on any device: One of the biggest advantages of having your company’s business environment on the cloud is you can access it from anywhere.
 You can use almost any device, such as tablets, PCs, and mobile phones to access your work.
 This kind of flexibility is necessary to keep up with the changing nature of the workplace.
 Your office is no longer limited to your desk at work.

 3. Data centralization: Data is centralized on the cloud.
 Any files and documents are within easy access of authorized personnel, no matter where they are located.
-This makes it easy for branch offices in remote locations to access data.
+This makes it easy for branch offices in remote locations to access the data rooms.
+However, this can also make it easier for data to be lost to phishers or hackers.
+Be sure to visit a site like The Final Step in order to help you monitor your cloud server.

 4. Data recovery is easier: With cloud computing, you don’t have to remember to carry out periodic backups of critical information and files.
 Cloud computing (often) comes with automatic backups, which can be easily recovered should things go wrong.
 In the traditional hard disk, data recovery wasn’t always possible, or it was expensive.